How to make a Wooden Barn Quilt

 How to Make a Wooden Barn Quilt

 **This post may contain affiliate links.
-Which means I earn a small commission on links used at no extra cost to you.
+This means I earn a small commission on links used at no extra cost to you.
 Please see my disclosure policy for more information.**

 This project is perfect if you have lots of scraps of wood laying around.
-I used plywood because my son is a builder, and he brings me all the scraps laying around after a job has been completed.
-It really does not matter if the plywood is bent because once it is cut into smaller pieces it is not noticeable.
+I used plywood because my son is a builder, and he brings me all the scraps lying around after a job has been completed.
+It does not matter if the plywood is bent because once it is cut into smaller pieces it is not noticeable.
 You do need to use the same thickness to get a nice finish though.
 For this project, I used 12 mm thick plywood.
 It is a good idea to sand the wood before for start cutting, rather than sanding all the small pieces.
 I used an orbital sander with 220 grit sandpaper.

 How to make a wooden barn quilt